Monitoring system health

 3. Managing jobs

 3.1.
-View all jobs in Dundas BI
+View all jobs

-- Notification - Execution of scheduled notifications including data-driven notifications
+- Notification – Execution of scheduled notifications including data-driven notifications.

 - An icon indicating the result of the last job run.